-Dexus has appointed KPMG to perform the internal audit function which is overseen by the Head of Governance.
-The Head of Governance and a KPMG partner attend each Board Audit Committee to present findings of internal audits undertaken during the quarter and the progress on remediation plans.
-Internal audit reports prepared by KPMG are provided to Board Risk Committee for information purposes.
+During FY24, KPMG performed the internal audit function for Dexus which is overseen by the Head of Governance.
+The Head of Governance and a KPMG partner attended each Board Audit Committee to present findings of internal audits undertaken during the quarter and the progress on remediation plans.
+Internal audit reports prepared by KPMG are available to all directors for information purposes.

-The Internal Audit Plan has a threeyear cycle, the results of which are reported quarterly to the Corporate Executive Committee and to the Board Audit Committee.
+The Internal Audit Plan has a threeyear cycle, the results of which are reported quarterly to the Executive Committee and to the Board Audit Committee.